Table of content

 The main advantage of semantic HTML

-Semantic HTML elements contribute to a logical and well-organized tab order.
-Keyboard-only users heavily rely on the tab key to navigate through interactive elements on a webpage.
+Semantic HTML elements give you a logical, well-organized tab order.
+Keyboard-only users rely heavily on the Tab key to move through interactive elements on a page.

 Without Semantic HTML